Home Compare GALD.SW vs RYAN

 GALD.SW vs Ryan Specialty Holdings: Which Stock Looks Stronger in 2026?

 GALD.SW holds the cleaner structural position, with the lead spread across growth and stability.
-Ryan Specialty does not offset that deficit through any equally strong structural edge elsewhere.
+Ryan Specialty still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 On the market side, GALD.SW is in better shape — its trend is intact while Ryan Specialty's trend has broken down.
 That puts structure and market broadly in agreement — GALD.SW's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (GALD.SW: STOXX 600, RYAN: Russell 1000).

-The clearest separation starts in growth, but stability adds another real layer to the result.
-The overall score gap is 28 points in favour of GALD.SW.
+Most of the separation is still concentrated in growth.
+The overall score gap is 16 points in favour of GALD.SW.

 Trajectory Similarity